-- Reviewed the outputs from the internal audit benchmarking against the Internal Auditors (IIA) Code of Practice and approved changes to the Internal Auditor Charter. - Approved the annual audit plan and received regular updates on the delivery of the plan.
+- Reviewed the outputs from the internal audit benchmarking against the Internal Auditors (IIA) Code of Practice and approved changes to the Internal Auditor Charter. - Reviewed the annual audit plan, recommended the same for approval by the Board and received regular updates on the delivery of the plan.